Spurious Rewards: Rethinking Training Signals in RLVR: Case Study: Code Reasoning as a Representative Pre-Existing Behavior

+We analyze reasoning traces from different models on MATH-500 and observe clear discrepancies in pre-existing strategies. \qwenmath frequently generates Python code in its reasoning (65.0\% of responses), despite lacking code execution; we refer to this behavior as \emph{code reasoning}.

+Crucially, code reasoning in \qwenmath is strongly correlated with correctness.
+As shown in Table~\ref{tab:code_freq_initial}, responses containing code achieve substantially higher accuracy than those without. \qwenmathsmall exhibits similar behavior, while other models do not.
+We categorize these models as either \emph{No-Code} (e.g., Llama, \qwensmall, \olmo), which do not generate code, or \emph{Bad-Code} (e.g., \olmosft, \qwen), which frequently generate code but with degraded performance.
+Thus, effective code reasoning appears to be a distinctive pre-existing capability of the \qwenmathfamily prior to RLVR.

-Note that we investigate code reasoning \textit{as an illuminating case study}, not as a complete explanation: other behaviors can also be elicited easily and often correlate with performance---we briefly discuss another such behavior, generation without repetition, in Appendix~\ref{app:analysis_repetition}.
-In addition, we find the initial performance of \qwenmath is very sensitive to the prompts used for evaluation; we supplement a discussion on this impact and show that even a task-irrelevant prompt, i.e., the LaTeX placeholder text generated by \textsc{lipsum}, can bring significant improvements, in Appendix~\ref{app:prompt_effects}.
+We provide further analysis that hints at the origins of code reasoning of \qwenmath models in Appendix~\ref{app:qualitative}.
+Note that code reasoning is not used as a complete explanation: other behaviors can also be elicited easily and often correlate with performance---we briefly discuss another such behavior, generation without repetition, in Appendix~\ref{app:analysis_repetition}.
+In addition, we find the initial performance of \qwenmath is sensitive to the prompts used for evaluation; we supplement a discussion on this impact in Appendix~\ref{app:prompt_effects}.